3 bullets under $35: Maia Jessi, Pillow Talk Racy, Blush Revive Luscious mini-reviews

 To undo the travel lock, you have to press the button three times, then push again to turn the vibrations on.
 I'm irrationally peeved about this because I don't know exactly how long the timer goes before the travel lock turns on.
 And when masturbating, every little inconvenience adds up.

-If you’re deciding between a Pillow Talk Racy and Pillow Talk Sassy, then HECK YES, PLEEAAASE get the Sassy.
-It’s more rumbly than the Racy, more filling against the G-spot, and easier to aim, for a mere $8 more than the Racy.
-I use the Pillow Talk Sassy the most often out of all the cordless vibrators I have.
+If you're deciding between a Pillow Talk Racy and Pillow Talk Sassy, then HECK YES, I'd steer you towards the Sassy.
+It's more rumbly than the Racy, more filling against the G‑spot, and easier to aim, for a mere $8 more than the Racy.
+At the time, I used the Pillow Talk Sassy the most often out of all the cordless vibrators I had.

 3 Revive Luscious by Blush Novelties